Minnesota Personal Injury Settlements

 Minnesota likes to keep things complicated by having various statutes of limitations for personal injury claims depending on the type of claim.
 These are the general statutes for the various types of tort claims:

-This means that a person injured in an accident, due to someone else’s negligence, generally has two years from the accident date to file a personal injury lawsuit.
+This means that a person injured in an accident due to someone else’s negligence generally has two years from the date of the accident to file a personal injury lawsuit.
 However, there are some exceptions to this general rule that can make the time shorter or longer.

 One exception that helps plaintiffs is the discovery rule.
 In Minnesota, the “discovery rule” allows for the statute of limitations for personal injury claims to begin running at the time the injury is discovered, or when it should have been discovered with reasonable diligence, rather than the date of the incident that caused the injury.
 This means that if a person suffers an injury due to another party’s negligence or intentional actions, but the injury is not immediately apparent, the statute of limitations for filing a personal injury claim may be extended.

-What our lawyers see in practice is that too many victims assume that the discovery rule will always apply in their case regardless of the circumstances.
+Our lawyers see too many victims assume that the discovery rule will always apply in their case regardless of the circumstances.
 While the discovery rule can extend the statute of limitations, it only applies in specific situations where the injury or damage was not immediately apparent or could not have been reasonably discovered at the time of the incident.

 More generally, while statutes of limitations generally set a deadline for filing a lawsuit, there are many exceptions and variations to these rules.
 So you want to talk to a Minnesota lawyer about your case, if only to get your deadline to file a lawsuit, given all the rules and exceptions.